 I'm like, when am I going to have time to do that?

-I wish we would have had time to maybe do an event here in Anchorage and and meet people.
+I wish we would have had time to maybe do an event here in Anchorage and meet people.

-Um but I think I definitely am planning on coming back.
+But I think I definitely am planning on coming back.

 I don't think you'll see me in December, January, February, but you might see me next August.

-And so we'll have those those interviews, and tomorrow, right after the summit, we'll have the first interview, one-on-one interview with President Trump, and that'll also air on Fox.
+And tomorrow, right after the summit, we'll have the first interview, one-on-one interview with President Trump.

 Quick break from Anchorage in Alaska.

-It's the Sean Hannity show on the road.
+It's the Sean Hannity Show on the road.

 We're at the summit as we continue.

-Hannity uncovers the real truth about the politics of D.C., He's your watchdog on big brother every day.
+Hannity uncovers the real truth about the politics of D.C.
+He's your watchdog on Big Brother every day.

 Hannity is on right now.

-Uh we will be doing Hannity from Alaska tonight.
+We will be doing Hannity from Alaska tonight.

 We do have on Cash Patel, the FBI director.

-I I want to know if people are gonna be held accountable for weaponization and for abusing our justice system based on recently declassified information and newly discovered information and you know where these issues stand, and we're gonna try to get to the bottom of it.
+My main questions for them: I want to know if people are going to be held accountable for weaponization and for abusing our justice system based on recently declassified information and newly discovered information and where these issues stand.

-Anyway, just go to rapid radios dot com.
+Anyway, just go to rapidradios.com.

-You will love the technology too.
+You will love the technology.

 You are yelling.